Collection Development Policy

 The Library will subscribe to a representative but limited number of newspapers in

-order to support teaching and research and to provide sources of local, national,
+order to support teaching, research, and to provide sources of local, national, and

-and international news and general intellectual and cultural awareness for faculty
+international news, as well as, general intellectual and cultural awareness for faculty

 and students.
 Foreign language newspapers are selected only if they serve curricular